JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-Although APA style guidelines do not require writers to provide page numbers for material that is not directly quoted, your instructor may wish you to do so when possible.

-Check with your instructor about his or her preferences.
+Although APA style does not require a page number for a paraphrase or a summary, your instructor may wish you to include one.
+Check with your instructor for their preference.

-#### Formatting Longer Quotations
+#### Block Quotations

-When you quote a longer passage from a source---forty words or more---use a different format to set off the quoted material.
-Instead of using quotation marks, create a block quotation by starting the quotation on a new line and indented five spaces from the margin.
-Note that in this case, the parenthetical citation comes **after** the period that ends the sentence.
+A longer quote is called a *block quotation*.
+For APA, a block quote is any quote of 40 words or more.

+Block quotes look different from brief quotes:

+- start them on a new line
+- indent each line by .5 inches (the same distance you indent the first line of an ordinary paragraph)
+- if (part of) your citation appears at the end, it should come **after** the period

 #### Exercise 1